 Cost of Knock Sensor Replacement

-A knock sensor can assist improve fuel efficiency and torque, giving the vehicle additional power.
+A knock sensor can assist in improving fuel efficiency and torque, giving the vehicle additional power.
 It is a crucial engine component in terms of performance.
-When this component breaks, drivers may notice a reduction of power or mileage, as well as considerable engine head damage over time.
+When this component breaks, drivers may notice a reduction in power or mileage, as well as considerable engine head damage over time.

 The Knock Sensor Error Signs

-• Traces of wear or physical damage: If the knock sensor is worn or physically damaged, e.g. scratched, broken, or cracked, it may not work properly and needs to be repaired. or replace.
+- Traces of wear or physical damage: If the knock sensor is worn or physically damaged, e.g., scratched, broken, or cracked, it may not work properly and needs to be repaired. or replaced.

 How To Maintain and Handle Knock Sensor Errors?